Hot Shelter downgrades

 Another improvement in SADX is the pirate ships.
 Rather than using a low-resolution environment map they are now properly textured:

 Apart from the above improvements, the SADX version of Twinkle Park suffers from downgrades in comparison to the original game.
 The majority of these downgrades are fixed in the Dreamcast Conversion mod, which reverts the level to its original Dreamcast version while fixing some parts of it to work properly in SADX.
-For those who prefer the SADX look of the level, the Lantern Engine mod adds back Dreamcast lighting that blends together with the vertex colors in the SADX level.
+For those who prefer the SADX look of the level, the Lantern Engine mod adds back Dreamcast lighting that blends together with the vertex colors in the SADX level, and the Gamecube Project mod improves texture quality.
 Learn more about the mods in the “Fixing the PC version of SADX” section of this blog.

-From a quick look it might seem that Windy Valley couldn’t have been downgraded too badly in SADX.
+From a quick look it might seem that Windy Valley didn’t change from SA1 to SADX.
 The first two acts are short, and the last act doesn’t have complex lighting or any particularly difficult special effects.
 Unfortunately even Windy Valley has some serious issues in the ports.

-Act 1 is the area where you can immediately notice the ports’ inferior texture quality.
+Act 1 is the area where you can notice the ports’ inferior texture quality.
 This is what you see right after entering the stage.
-The PC version screenshot has mipmaps enabled in the Mod Loader.
+The PC version screenshot has mipmaps enabled in the Mod Loader, normally it looks even worse.

 Notice how the Gamecube version’s fake lighting, which admittedly looks pretty good in this area, didn’t carry over to the PC port.
 To compensate for the loss of the Dreamcast’s palettized lighting, some textures, such as the rocky walls, were made darker.
 In addition, there’s a color mismatch between the grass and the path texture’s edge in SADX, which could be either a design inconsistency or a side effect of texture recompression in the ports.